ansalr/password-manage/README.md

 # password-manage
-It help to manage user password safe and secure
+It help to manage users password safe and secure

 library used :